-The notes provided here within the scope of the Toolbox are not "tools" as defined previously.
-The information is provided in order to offer complete information on the potential route of entry in food products and to better explain possible findings.
+The notes provided here within the scope of the Toolbox are no "tools" as defined previously.
+The information is provided in order to complete the information on potential route of entry in food products and to explain possible findings.

-However, this does not aim to replace or eliminate technologically required food additives or processing aids.
+However, this does not aim at replacing or the elimination of technologically required food additives or processing aids.

 The same applies to all production processes for any type of packaging material or other food contact materials.
-The description of the required processing aids and additives that may potentially introduce MOSH analogues need to be considered in addition to the current scope of this Toolbox.
+The description of the required processing aids and additives that may potentially introduce MOSH analogues would go far beyond the scope of this Toolbox.

-Food additives and technical processing aids are used as approved and are a necessary part of the conditioning of ingredients, raw materials, processing conditions, materials and for the proper functioning of equipment.
+Food additives and technical processing aids are usually used as approved and technically inevitable for the conditioning of ingredients, raw materials, processing conditions, materials and for the provisioning of equipment.
 They are applied based on Good Manufacturing Practice (GMP).

-In the final product there is no way currently to analytically separate mineral oil hydrocarbons and analogues with common analysis methods.
-Food additives which may give false positive results such as MOSH analogues and which are used in accordance with Regulation (EC) No 1333/2008 amongst others include anti-caking agents, edible glazing agents, anti-foaming agents or ingredients according to the "quantum satis" principle (q.s.) such as: [42]
+In the final product there is no way currently to analytically separate mineral oil hydrocarbons and so called analogues with common analysis methods.
+Food additives which may give false positive results as MOSH analogues and which are used in accordance with Regulation (EC) No 1333/2008 amongst others include anti-caking agents, edible glazing agents, anti-foaming agents or ingredients according to the "quantum satis" principle (q.s.) such as: [42]

-E 905
+Microcrystalline waxes/hard paraffins E 905

-E 903
+- Carnauba wax E 903

-E 902
+- Candelilla wax E 902

-E 901
+- Beeswax E 901

-E 900
+Siloxane E 900

-E 914
+- Oxidised polyethylene wax E 914

-E 907